yl3/dota2/notes.md

 # Notes

+## 2019-07-21

+Next steps:

+* Have a high scaling factor for the logistic model to allow more disparity between teams.
+Essentially, reduce the effect of regularisation.
+* Optimise speed.
+* Simplify code - by default represent skills column-by-column as opposed to row by row.

 ## 2019-07-19

 Previous attempt on MCMC sampling of the model was marred by a poor proposal distribution that proposed samples that were highly implausible for the covaried normal distributions.